openkim/kimpy/README.md

     FUNCTIONS
         get_compute_argument_name(...)
         get_compute_argument_name(index: int) -> tuple
-        Return(ComputeArgumentName, error)
+        Return computeArgumentName
     ```

     shows that the function `get_compute_argument_name` takes an integer
-    `index` as input, and returns a tuple of two outputs: `ComputeArgumentName`
+    `index` as input, and returns an output: `computeArgumentName`.
+You can
-    and `error`.
-You can refer to `KIM API` docs for the meaning of the input
+    refer to `KIM API` docs for the meaning of the input and outputs.
-    and outputs.

     All the attributes of the module are listed under `DATA`.
 For example,